srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Replace **\<your service connection string\>** with the IoT Hub Service connection string that you saved earlier in this lab.

-    You should have saved the iothubowner shared access policy primary connection string generated by the lab15-setup.azcli setup script that you ran during Exercise 1.
+    You should have saved the iothubowner shared access policy primary connection string generated by the ARM Template that you ran during Exercise 1.

     > **Note**: You may be curious as to why the **iothubowner** shared policy is used rather than the **service** shared policy.
 The answer is related to the IoT Hub permissions assigned to each policy.
 The **service** policy has the **ServiceConnect** permission and is usually used by back-end cloud services.
 It confers the following rights:
     >